CebolaLab/RNA-seq/README.md

 STAR --runThreadN 4 --runMode genomeGenerate --genomeDir $GENOMEDIR --genomeFastaFiles $GENOMEDIR/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna --sjdbGTFfile ENCFF159KBI.gtf --sjdbOverhang readlength -1
 ```

 STAR can then be run to align the fastq data files to the genome.
 If the fastq files are in the compressed `.gz` format, the `--readFilesCommand zcat` argument is added.
 The output file should *not* be sorted, since the quantification step using Salmon required unsorted files.
+For single-end data:

+The following options are also recommended by ENCODE:

 ```
-STAR --runThreadN 4 --genomeDir $GENOMEREF --readFilesIn <sample>_R1.fastq.gz <sample>_R2.fastq.gz --outFileNamePrefix <sample> --readFilesCommand zcat --outSAMtype BAM Unsorted
+STAR --runThreadN 4 --genomeDir $GENOMEREF --readFilesIn <sample>.fastq.gz --outFileNamePrefix <sample> --readFilesCommand zcat --outSAMtype BAM Unsorted --quantTranscriptomeBan Singleend
+--outFilterType BySJout --alignSJoverhangMin 8 --outFilterMultimapNmax 20
+--alignSJDBoverhangMin 1 --outFilterMismatchNmax 999
+--outFilterMismatchNoverReadLmax 0.04 --alignIntronMin 20 --alignIntronMax 1000000
+--alignMatesGapMax 1000000
+--quantMode TranscriptomeSAM --outSAMattributes NH HI AS NM MD
 ```

+For compatibility with the STAR quantification, the `--quantMode TranscriptomeSAM` option will result in the output of two alignment files, one to the reference genome (`Aligned.*.sam/bam`) and one to the transcriptome (`Aligned.toTranscriptome.out.bam`).

 #### Merge files [optional]